amandabergstrm/Book-Webshop/README.md

 # Book Webshop

 # Project Description
-This final lab assignment was part of the course _Distributed Information Systems_, taken in my final year of my bachelor's studies in Computer Engineering, at KTH Royal Institute of Technology.
-The assignent consisted of developing a simple webshop, written in Java, HTML, CSS.
+This final lab assignment was part of the course _Distributed Information Systems_, taken my final year of my bachelor's studies in Computer Engineering, at KTH Royal Institute of Technology.
+The assignent consisted of developing a webshop, written in Java, HTML, CSS.
 Implementation also included the following technologies:

 * Tomcat server: For deploying and running the application
 * JSP pages: Dynamic web content